prince-ali-006/checkers/README.md

 # checkers
-Checkers game in python with two people.
+Checkers game in python you can play with two people.
 Don't forget to add the crown png file to play the game.